harveybc/don/README.md

 ===========

  *    This file is part of Singularity, the descentralized multi-agent AI
- *    training platform.
+ *    open-source training platform.
+ *
+ *    The use of Singularity in any military, police, civil or gubernamental
+ *    applications intended to be used in defensive or ofensive products is
+ *    prohibited.
  *
  *    Singularity is free software, hardware and data; you can redistribute it
  *    and/or modify it under the terms of the GNU General Public License as
  *    published by the Free Software Foundation; either version 3, or (at your
  *    option) any later version.
  *
  *    Singularity is distributed in the hope that it will be useful, but WITHOUT
  *    ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or
  *    FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License
  *    for more details.
  *
  *    You should have received a copy of the GNU General Public License